 Pump: The Madela Breast Pump In Style is the best breast pump around.
 It’s expensive but if you are having more than one baby it’s worth it!
 I had a hand-me-down one last time but this time my sister and I have co-invested in a new style pump.
 The rhythm pump system is fantastic.
 This time I will be ordering this ridiculous looking Simple Wishes Hands-Free breast-pumping bra so I can read or work while I pump.
 The ultimate tool for multitasking.
 I also have a Madela Harmony Manual Hand Pump and I’m so glad I do.
 It’s great for short trips or for when I am away from the baby a little too long!

-*Breast pumps are now considered preventative and are now covered 100% by all insurance (mandatory), and are not subject to deductable.
+*Breast pumps are now considered preventative and are now covered 100% by all insurance (mandatory), and are not subject to deductible.
 Thank you to the new healthcare reform!
 Check with your insurance company!

 Bottles: I’m a fan of the Born Free Bottles.
 We have both the glass and the BPA Free plastic ones in both the 5 and 9oz sizes .
 They are easy to use and Gigi never seemed to have any issues with air bubbles from bottles.
 They are wide-necked so the nipple is wider which Gigi also preferred.
 Lulu hated, hated, hated bottles.
-I was very persistant and eventually she took to these Comotomo Baby Bottles.
-Once she accepted them I slowly transitioned back to the Born Free Bottles since we were already invested in them.
+I was very persistent and eventually she took to these Comotomo Baby Bottles.
+Once she accepted them I slowly transitioned back to the Born Free Bottles since we were already invested in them, though in the end she only took a few bottles.

 Highchair: In place of a highchair for Gigi we opted for the more discrete Stokke Handysitt which also allowed Gigi to sit at the table with us rather than separately.
 I have to admit there were times I wished we had a highchair but in retrospect I’m really glad we stuck with the Handysitt.
-We have the Handysitt in her closet now (it folds up flat) for when tiny friends visit.
-If you’re looking for a proper high chair, I’m a big fan of the Boon Flair Pedestal high chair.
-It has a sleek design, the height can be adjusted to fit at the table, and it’s easy to clean!
-We have the Boon for Lulu and I love it.
 Another amazing (but more expensive) highchair is the Stokke Tripp Trapp highchair.
-It’s beautiful but a bit out of our price range.
+It’s made by the same company that makes the Handysitt.
+This time with Roux we got the Nuna Zazz and it’s been the best high chair I’ve used.

 Miscellaneous Things I LOVE…